 In this implementation, because one block RAM at a time is selected (from each unit), the dynamic power contribution is almost half.
 Block RAMs have a dedicated cascade MUX and routing structure that allows the construction of wide, deep memories requiring more than one block RAM primitive to be built in a very power efficient configuration.

-Because two block RAMs are selected at a time in this implementation, the dynamic power contribution is better than for the high clock frequency structure, but not as good as for the low power structure.
+Because two block RAMs are selected at a time in this implementation, the dynamic power contribution is better than for the high performance structure, but not as good as for the low power structure.
 The advantage with this structure compared to a low power structure is that it uses only two block RAMs in the cascaded path, which has impact on the target frequency when compared to four block RAMs in the critical path for the low power structure.